Sujai/hyderabad-iot-event/README.md

 ## AI Developer Workflow
 Dedicated development utilizing the Multimedia and AI SDKs on the Qualcomm Linux platform.

-### Task 1: Explore AI hub and integrate model from AI hub into existing Sample Application.
+### Task 1: Explore AI hub and integrate model from AI hub into existing Sample Application

 The objective is to utilize existing models from the AI Hub for segmentation, detection, classification, and super resolution, and to execute the corresponding applications with these models.